magnars/optimus/README.md

       (add-cdn-url-prefix-to-assets)))
 ```

+This supposes that your CDN will pull assets from your app server on
+cache misses.
+If you need to push files to a CDN, please do bother me
+with an issue and I'll give it a go.

 ## So how does this work in development mode?

 The paths are used unchanged.
 So given this example: